How to Make Your Own Performance Gels

 Commercial gels run $2-4 per serving.
 The ingredient lists are long, full of stuff you can't pronounce, and half the time they don't even taste good.

-Here's the thing: the ingredients that actually matter for performance are simple.
-Fast-acting carbs and sodium.
-That's it.
+The ingredients that actually matter for performance are simple: fast-acting carbs and sodium.

-Using honey and maple syrup as a base, I've created two flavors I actually look forward to eating mid-run: Butterscotch and Sweet Cream.
+Using honey and maple syrup as a base, two recipes worth making: Butterscotch and Sweet Cream.

 Both use natural dual-source carbs (glucose + fructose), both have sodium for absorption, and both cost about 30 cents per serving to make.